7 Simple Steps for Going Paperless

 Step 3: Organize your Paper Documents and Files

-Now that you’ve set up some initiatives and gotten your team on board for going paperless, it’s time to start the dirty work.
-Before you begin scanning your physical documents into their new home in the digital cloud, an electronic system, read these ways to organize what you have—and odds are, you have a lot.
+Now that you’ve set up some initiative programs and gotten your team on board for going paperless, it’s time to start the dirty work.
+Before you begin scanning physical documents into the digital cloud, read these ways to organize what you have— odds are you have a lot.

 Here’s how you can quickly and easily get your stacks of paper documents organized and ready to be entered into a digital system on a desktop computer or in the cloud.
 Once the paper documents are all organized, you can prepare to take your business, whether at home or in a corporate office, into the paperless era.

 Step 4: Get Software and Get Training

-While your employees are preparing their documents and files for entry, you need to find the right digital document management system to aid you going paperless.
-There are many digital document management systems out there for you to choose from, so you need to do your research and compare your options before making a decision.
-To help you during your search, you should sit down and make a list of the tools you need in a DMS service, as well as the things you want that aren’t absolute necessities.
+While your employees are preparing their documents and files for entry, you need to find the right digital document management system to aid the process of going paperless.
+There are many digital document management systems out there to choose from, so you need to research and compare your options before making a decision.
+To help you during your search, you should sit down and make a list of the tools your business needs in a document management system service, as well as the things you want that aren’t absolute necessities.
 These typically involve data backup, amount of storage, number of user accounts, audit logs, employee permissions, and automation.

 Step 5: Get Started Right the Right Way and File Electronically